streamnative/function-mesh-website/versioned_docs/version-0.13.0/function-mesh/function-mesh-overview.md

 Function Mesh is a Kubernetes operator that enables users to run Pulsar Functions and Pulsar connectors natively on Kubernetes, unlocking the full power of Kubernetes' features and resources.

-By providing a serverless framework that enables users to organize a collection of Pulsar Functions and connectors, Function Mesh simplifies the process of creating complex streaming jobs.
+By providing a Kubernetes operator dedicated to Pulsar Functions, Function Mesh simplifies the maintenance of running Pulsar Functions as well as the complexity of creating the complex function topology.
 Function Mesh is a valuable tool for users who are seeking cloud-native serverless streaming solutions.
 Key benefits include:

-- Utilize the full power of Kubernetes Scheduler, including rebalancing, rescheduling, fault-tolerance, and more.
+- Utilize the full power of Kubernetes to provision, schedule, and even auto-scale Pulsar Functions and Pulsar IO connectors.

-- Make Pulsar Functions and connectors run natively  in the cloud environment, which leads to greater possibilities when more resources become available in the cloud.
+- Run Pulsar Functions and Pulsar IO connectors natively in the cloud environment, which leads to greater possibilities when more resources become available in the cloud.

-- Enable Pulsar Functions to work with different messaging systems and to integrate with existing tools in the cloud environment.

 ## How Function Mesh works

 Function Mesh is designed to run Pulsar Functions and connectors natively on Kubernetes.
-Instead of using the pulsar-admin CLI tool and sending function requests to Pulsar clusters, you can use `kubectl` to submit a Function Mesh CRD directly to Kubernetes clusters.
-The corresponding Mesh operator installed inside Kubernetes launches functions and connectors individually, organize scheduling, and load balance them together.
+Instead of using the `pulsar-admin` CLI tool to send function requests to Pulsar clusters, you can use `kubectl` to submit a Function Mesh CRD directly to Kubernetes clusters.
+The installed Function Mesh operator launches functions and connectors individually, organize scheduling, and load balance them together.

-Function Mesh works in this way, and both the metadata and running state are stored directly in Kubernetes.
+Function Mesh stores both the functions and connectors metadata and running status directly in Kubernetes.

 1. Create Pulsar Functions, source, sink, and Function Mesh `.yaml` files as CRDs.